uzairafridi00/uzairafridi00/README.md

 I am a software engineer looking for opportunities and collaboration in projects related to Machine Learning and Deep Learning.

-- 🔭 I’m currently working Machine Learning and Deep Learning (Python).
+- 🔭 I’m currently working on Machine Learning and Deep Learning (Python).
 - 🌱 I’m currently exploring LLM.
 - 👯 I’m looking to collaborate on ML Projects.
 - 💬 Ask me about anything.